Monthly Archives: September 2019

 Maise had one shot at getting a good sound bite, and she took it.
 “But the system could, theoretically, be repurposed to create more dangerous manufactured realities?”

 Winton laughed.
 “In the same way you could strap a jet engine to a ferris wheel to make it less safe, yes.
-But no one in their right mind would do such a thing, and it would take hundreds of millions to create such a thing in any case.
+But no one in their right mind would do such a thing, and it would take hundreds of millions to design and build such modifications in any case.
 Guests to any of our Manufactured Marvels sites have nothing to worry about.”

 Maise was prepared to push the point—less because she thought Winton actually ran secret off-the-books manufactured deathsport reality, but more because such conspiracy theories were good for clicks and views—but the magnate lifted a finger to forestall her as she took in a breath.